-According to the CAPM, the beta used to estimate a stock's market risk should reflect investors' estimates of the stock's future volatility in relation to that of the market.
-Obviously, we do not know now how a stock will be related to the market in the future, nor do we know how the average investor views this expected future relative volatility.
-All we have are data on past volatility, which we can use to plot the characteristic line and to calculate historical betas.
-If historical betas have been stable over time, then there would seem to be reason for investors to use past betas as estimators of future volatility.
-For example, if Stock i's beta had been stable in the past, then its historical bi would probably be a good proxy for its ex ante, or expected, beta.
-By "stable" we mean that if bi were calculated with data from the period of, say, 2002 to 2006, then this same beta (approximately) should be found from 2007 to 2011.
+According to the CAPM, the beta used to estimate a stock's market risk should reflect investors' estimates of the stock's future variability in relation to that of the market.
+Obviously, we do not know now how a stock will be related to the market in the future, nor do we know how the average investor views this expected future relative variability.
+All we have are data on past variability, which we can use to plot the characteristic line and to calculate historical betas.
+If historical betas have been stable over time, then there would seem to be reason for investors to use past betas as estimators of future variability.
+For example, if Stock i's beta had been stable in the past, then its historical b_i would probably be a good proxy for its ex ante, or expected, beta.
+By "stable" we mean that if b_i were calculated with data from the period of, say, 2005 to 2009, then this same beta (approximately) should be found from 2010 to 2014.

-Robert Levy, Marshall Blume, and others have studied the question of beta stability in depth.
-Levy calculated betas for individual securities, as well as for portfolios of securities, over a range of time intervals.
-He concluded (1) that the betas of individual stocks are unstable, hence that past betas for individual securities are not good estimators of their future risk, but (2) that betas of portfolios of 10 or more randomly selected stocks are reasonably stable, hence that past portfolio betas are good estimators of future portfolio volatility.
+Robert Levy, Marshall Blume, and others have studied in depth the question of beta stability.10 Levy calculated betas for individual securities, as well as for portfolios of securities, over a range of time intervals.
+He concluded (1) that the betas of individual stocks are unstable and hence past betas for individual securities are not good estimators of their future risk, but (2) that betas of portfolios of ten or more randomly selected stocks are reasonably stable and hence past portfolio betas are good estimators of future portfolio volatility.
 In effect, the errors in individual securities' betas tend to offset one another in a portfolio.
 The work of Blume and others supports this position.

-The conclusion that follows from the beta stability studies is that the CAPM is a better concept for structuring investment portfolios than it is for estimating the required return for individual securities.
+The conclusion that follows from the beta stability studies is that the CAPM is a better concept for structuring investment portfolios than it is for estimating the required return for individual securities.11